+Class Designation Directors Term Expiration

+Class II Joseph G. Bleser 2012 Annual Meeting of Shareholders

+Steven Gorlin

-Class Designation Directors Term Expiration Class I Kurt M. Eichler Charles E. Koob Andrew K. Rooke, Jr. William C. Taylor 2011 Annual Meeting of Shareholders Class II Joseph G. Bleser Steven Gorlin Bruce L. Hack 2012 Annual Meeting of Shareholders Class III J. Terry Dewberry Larry W. Papasan Parker H. Petit 2013 Annual Meeting of Shareholders
+Bruce L. Hack

+Class III J. Terry Dewberry 2013 Annual Meeting of Shareholders

+Larry W. Papasan

+Parker H. Petit

+Class I Charles R. Evans 2014 Annual Meeting of Shareholders

+Charles E. Koob

+William C. Taylor

+Neil S. Yeston

-Based on the recommendation of the Nominating and Corporate Governance Committee of the Board, the Board has nominated Kurt M. Eichler, Charles E. Koob, Andrew K. Rooke, Jr., and William C. Taylor for election as Class I Directors of the Company at the 2011 Annual Meeting of Shareholders.
-The Class I Directors' next term expires at the 2014 Annual Meeting or upon their respective successors being elected and qualified or until their earlier death, resignation, removal or termination.
-Mr. Taylor has agreed to resign his position if he ceases to be an officer of the Company.
+Based on the recommendation of the Nominating and Corporate Governance Committee of the Board, the Board has nominated Joseph G. Bleser, Steven Gorlin and Bruce L. Hack for election as Class II Directors of the Company at the 2012 Annual Meeting of Shareholders.
+The Class II Directors' next term expires at the 2015 Annual Meeting or upon their respective successors being elected and qualified or until their earlier death, resignation, removal or termination.
 All nominees have consented to serve as directors if elected.

 With respect to the election of directors, you may (i) vote "for" all of the nominees, or (ii) "withhold" with respect to some or all nominees.
 Directors are elected by the affirmative vote of the holders of a plurality of the shares of our capital stock present in person or represented by proxy and entitled to vote at the Annual Meeting of Shareholders.
-As a result, the four director nominees that receive the most votes will be elected.
+As a result, the three director nominees that receive the most votes will be elected.
 Broker non-votes will not be counted as votes for or against any nominee or director.
 In the event that any nominee should become unable or unwilling to serve as a director, it is the intention of the persons named in the proxy to vote for the election of such substitute nominee for the office of director as the Board of Directors may recommend.
 It is not anticipated that any nominee will become unable or unwilling to serve as a director.